CarbonicSoda/natural-log/README.md

 The main use case is perhaps debugging on phones/tablets without access to the debug console (assuming you are not using an emulator).

-Though this is still very useful for PC since GSAP etc may lag the hell out of the debug console lol.
+Though this is still very useful for PC since GSAP etc. may lag the hell out of the debug console lol.

 ---

 _&emsp;So who told you console hijacking is a bad idea...?_
-_&emsp;&emsp;You thought it's the maths one?_
+_&emsp;&emsp;You thought it's the math one?_